inductiva/inductiva/inductiva/resources/README.md

 from inductiva import molecules

 # Create a ElasticMachineGroup object with minimum 1 machine.
 Based on the CPU load this machine group
-# will scale up to 5 machines, if there is no load it will scale down back to 1 machine.
+# will scale up to 5 machines, if there is no load it will scale down to 1 machine.
 mg = inductiva.resources.ElasticMachineGroup(
     machine_type="c2-standard-4",
     min_machines=1,